California Climate Action Corps Host Partner Application

 Introduction

-Thank you for your interest in hosting fellows for the California Climate Action Corps 2025-26 fellowship.
+Thank you for your interest in hosting fellows for the California Climate Action Corps 2026-27 fellowship.

 California Volunteers, Office of the Governor first launched the California Climate Action Corps (CCAC) fellowship in 2021 as a Governor's initiative leveraging AmeriCorps to advance local climate actions that engage communities, cultivate change, and leave a lasting impact.
-In fall 2025, 400 fellows (AmeriCorps members) will serve an 11-month, 1,700-hour term with host partner organizations throughout the state from September 15, 2025, to August 14, 2026.
+In fall 2026, 400 fellows (AmeriCorps members) will serve an 11-month, 1,700-hour term with host partner organizations throughout the state from September 21, 2026, to August 13, 2027.

-Public agencies, tribes, nonprofits, and educational institutions organized not-for-profit are eligible to apply to host CCAC fellows for this term of service.
+Public agencies, tribes, nonprofits, and educational institutions organized not-for-profit are eligible to apply to host CCAC Fellows for this term of service.
 Becoming a host partner is a unique opportunity to support and mentor emerging climate leaders while helping your community achieve its climate action goals.
 We are excited about the opportunity to partner with you.

 Unlike most AmeriCorps programs, host partners are not required to provide matching funds for this program but are expected to dedicate significant staff time (approx. 10 hours per month per fellow) to: